 "In the evening, I take omega-3s by Nordic Naturals that also contain some CoQ10.
 I don’t eat enough fish (as much as I would like) due to my schedule and family’s taste buds, so I take this to help with brain and heart health, as well as skin inflammation.
 We get a lot of omega-6 and -9 through our diet daily, but 3s are harder to capture." — Amy Shapiro, MS, RD, CDN

-"I’ll also take colloidal silver during cold and flu season to boost immunity—a few droppers' full under the tongue keep me going all winter long." — Amy
+"I'll also take colloidal silver during cold and flu season to boost immunity—a few droppers' full under the tongue keep me going all winter long." — Shapiro

 "Glutathione is a powerful antioxidant that supports the bodies detoxification pathways.
 Glutathione is produced by the body and considered the master antioxidant.
 It is a powerful detoxifier and also provides immune support.
 I initially started taking it because it helps flush out excess estrogen, and I have kept it in my regimen because it helps protect against free radicals, environmental toxins, and stress." — Courtney Swan, MS, integrative nutritionist

-"Vitamin C is a powerful immune booster!" — Courtney
+"Vitamin C is a powerful immune booster!" — Swan

-"I take this supplement as it supports the liver and detoxification pathways." — Courtney
+"I take this supplement as it supports the liver and detoxification pathways." — Swan

 "CBD has replaced my daily glass of red wine to help me wind down at the end of the day.
 I'm so happy to have discovered it and can't say enough about how much it's improved my stress levels.
 I used to think of cannabis as a harmful, dirty plant (because that's what society was conditioning me to think).
 After doing some of my own research, I've learned how beneficial, medicinal, and sustainable the plant is.
-I'm so passionate about the benefits, I've created a special formula with my co-founder, Alyson Eastman, that will be launching in the New Year called Remedy Plant Lab.
-Stress is what I use it for, but CBD has been shown to benefit pain relief, seizures, anxiety, cancer, sleep issues, diabetes, etc." — Meryl
+I'm so passionate about the benefits, I've created a special formula with my co-founder, Alyson Eastman, called Remedy Plant Lab.
+Stress is what I use it for, but CBD has been shown to benefit pain relief, seizures, anxiety, cancer, sleep issues, diabetes, etc." — Pritchard